winifrst/Simple-Navigator/README.md

 * The class ` GraphAlgorithms ` must contain at least the following public methods:
     + `DepthFirstSearch(Graph &graph, int start_vertex)` - a *non-recursive* depth-first search in the graph from a given vertex.
 The function should return an array that contains the traversed vertices in the order they were traversed.
 When implementing this function, you must use the *self-written* data structure **stack**, which should be previously made as a separate static library
     + `BreadthFirstSearch(Graph &graph, int start_vertex)` - breadth-first search in the graph from a given vertex.
 The function should return an array that contains the traversed vertices in the order they were traversed.
 When implementing this function, you must use the *self-written* data structure **queue**, which should be previously made as a separate static library
-* It is necessary to use *self-written* helper classes `Stack` and `Queue` (you can reuse your solution from the *CPP2* project for this).
+* It is necessary to adapt previously created *self-written* helper classes `Stack` and `Queue` (you can reuse your solution from the *CPP2* project for this) and implement interfaces for them in C++.
 These classes must contain the following methods:
     + `stack()` - creating an empty stack
     + `queue()` - creating an empty queue
     + `push(value)` - adding an element to the stack/queue